 Deeply cut, semi-evergreen foliage spreads quickly to form low hummocks that suppress weeds for most of the year.

 The macrorrhizum family are superb ground cover plants in both sun and dry shade, being drought tolerant.
 The leaves are sticky and aromatic, smelling of sweetbriar and give brilliant autumn colour.
-'Bevan's Variety' is an old but very reliable hybrid which can be grown in most soils.
+'Bevan's Variety' is a very reliable hybrid which can be grown in most soils.

 Flowers in June and July.
 Attractive to bees.

 Collected in 1961 by Dr Roger Bevan in the Balkans.

 Apparently, the Prophet Mohammed, whilst resting beside a stream, decided to wash his shirt in the water.
 Having done so, he spread his shirt out to dry on a bed of mallows that grew close by and then lay down and slept.
 As he slept, a miraculous transformation occurred.
 First the mallows blushed with pleasure at having the opportunity to serve the great man.
 Then, by the time he awoke, the mallows had all been transformed into cranesbills.

 Traditionally, cranesbills offer protection against snakes and serpents.
 Hence the following country rhyme:

 Snakes will not go